gi-ev/emisa-latex-package/README.md

 Systems Architectures): https://emisa-journal.org

-The release of the LaTeX package will appear on CTAN (https://ctan.org) and should shortly afterwards be available to the usual TeX distributuons package managers (e.g. TeX Live Utility of the TeXLive distribution.).
+The release of the LaTeX package will appear on CTAN (https://ctan.org) and should shortly afterwards be available to the TeX distributions' package managers (e.g. TeX Live Utility of the TeXLive distribution.).

 Please note that the current state of the package is useable but